Call for Submissions: Issue No. 7

-The Deaf Studies Digital Journal (DSDJ) is pleased to announce a call for submissions for its sixth issue.
-DSDJ is a peer-reviewed, online journal dedicated to advancing the scholarship and creative work in and about signed languages and their Deaf communities.
+The Deaf Studies Digital Journal (DSDJ) is pleased to announce a call for submissions for its seventh issue.
+This issue has no specific theme and is open to all categories relevant to our journal.

 This issue accepts two types of submissions: original scholarship and communication.